We all want to increase productivity and achieve more in less time.

 - If I really like an article I’ll email it to myself and save them to Pocket to view later.

-- If I love something, be it an inspirational video or business article, I’ll save in my bookmarks under different categories.
+- When I love something, be it an inspirational video or business article, I’ll save in my bookmarks under different categories.
 I’ll create ones around personal development, inspiration, learning, things to do, productivity etc.

 - If someone has recommended a book to you keep that information somewhere so you can refer back.
 This could be as simple as bookmarking the page or adding it your basket on Amazon